ArduCAM/ArduCAM_USB_Camera_Shield/Windows/OpenCV/README.md

 # Overview

 This is OpenCV C/C++ demo code for the AR0134 camera.
-See section configuration file for other camera models.
+See section [Configuration File](https://github.com/ArduCAM/ArduCAM_USB_Camera_Shield/tree/master/Windows/OpenCV#configuration-file) for other camera models.

 # Prerequisites